Poorvaahuja/waste_management_system/README.md

 ## Overview
 The repository contains a deep learning model designed for waste segregation, categorizing waste into organic and recyclable classes.
 The model leverages the ResNet50 architecture and is implemented using TensorFlow and Keras.

-The model has been successfully deployed using Flask and is on the verge of going live on PythonAnywhere.
-Initially, we considered utilizing Streamlit for hosting the model, but encountered challenges and opted for a different approach.
-This involved downloading a pickle file using the Pickle library, and later transitioning to an HDF5 file for model storage and retrieval.
-Spyder was explored as a potential option, leading to two days of experimentation with various frameworks.
-Despite reaching the final stages of deployment with Ngrok, unforeseen API issues disrupted the process.
-We persistently pursued alternatives, highlighting our commitment to overcoming challenges and delivering a seamless user experience.

 ## Tech Stack